 L’Oreal Paris always a safe bet for makeup and skincare product.
 Their Infallible Total Cover foundation is a full coverage product that still feels fairly lightweight.
 This might be enough to help reduce the appearance of redness underneath (especially when used with a green-tinted primer).

 A crowd favourite, Estee Lauder’s Double Wear makeup can provide coverage for 24 hours.
 This one has won numerous awards so you can’t go wrong!
+A great product to add to your Asian Flush makeup routine.

 If you want protection without taking too much time, the Conceal + Perfect 2 in 1 Foundation and Concealer is a great choice.
 This product is heavy without feeling like it and should help protect your skin from appearing too red from alcohol.